XEDGit/memdetect/README.md

    - `--add-path`: adds memdetect executable to a $PATH of your choice

- All the optional flags will be added to the gcc command in writing order
+ All the compiler flags will be added to the gcc command in writing order

 ### Examples: